ishibaki/ishibashi-lab.github.io/index.md

 {%
   include link.html
-  link="research"
+  link="about"
-  text="See what we've published" icon="fas fa-arrow-right"
+  text="See what we'are elucidating" icon="fas fa-arrow-right"
   flip=true
 %}